mnist91/origin/README.md

 <img src="https://raw.githubusercontent.com/mnist91/origin/dev/misc/demo_originize_file.gif" width="650px" />

-Additionally, it provides an overview of all **acutally** used packages in a project.
+Additionally, it provides an overview of all **actually** used packages in a project.
 That means, it does not only check which packages are called via `library()`, `require()`, etc. but checks which functions from which packages are eventually used.
-Usefull for quickly checking a project for which packages are actually still needed when dealing with a huge barrage of `library` calls.
+Useful for quickly checking a project for which packages are actually still needed when dealing with a huge barrage of `library` calls.